 “At one point, we had three staff members, but they weren’t always working.
 The sweet spot is two, and in those cases, people usually wait no more than three minutes for their coffee.
 Here’s the last two weeks of data…”

 This would be a killer answer (especially the data bit).

-- Do they hear a) emotion, or b) logic and reason?
+- Do they hear a) emotion and stories, or b) logic and data?

 In 1999, management guru Peter Drucker published an article called “Managing Oneself” in the Harvard Business Review that had a brilliant bit on communication styles.
 Here’s an excerpt.

 The second example was of Lyndon Johnson, a listener.
 He succeeded John Kennedy, a reader, who would get his assistants to send him memos about everything.
-Johnson kept them on staff, but never absorbed what they wrote.
+Johnson kept the assistants on staff, but never absorbed what they wrote.

 Few listeners can be made, or can make themselves, into competent readers—and vice versa.
 The listener who tries to be a reader will, therefore, suffer the fate of Lyndon Johnson, whereas the reader who tries to be a listener will suffer the fate of Dwight Eisenhower.
 They will not perform or achieve.

 Of course this applies to you in a leadership role.
 But the lesson I took from this was to know the language of the person I’m speaking to and communicate to them in that.